 The end for the country’s 14th president also came four days after her impeachment trial ground to a halt due to a walkout by the prosecution panel in protest over the suppression of crucial evidence by pro-administration senators.

-The President insisted anew that he was innocent of the charges against him.
+The President insisted anew that she was innocent of the charges against her.

 Mrs. Arroyo was on trial before the Senate for alleged bribery, graft, and corruption, betrayal of public trust, and culpable violation of the Constitution.